weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 ### Available models

 You can specify the model as a part of the schema as shown earlier.
+Model names differ between Vertex AI and MakerSuite.

-The available models are:
+The available models for Vertex AI are:
 - `textembedding-gecko@001` (stable)
 - `textembedding-gecko@latest` (public preview: an embeddings model with enhanced AI quality)
 - `textembedding-gecko-multilingual@latest` (public preview: an embeddings model designed to use a wide range of non-English languages.)

+The only available model for MakerSuite is:
+- `embedding-gecko-001` (stable)

+#### Note

 At the time of writing, the `textembedding-gecko` models accept a maximum of 3,072 input tokens, and outputs 768-dimensional vector embeddings.
 For more information, please see the [official documentation](https://cloud.google.com/vertex-ai/docs/generative-ai/embeddings/get-text-embeddings).